Uri Geller’s Column in the Mirror1a

 I love to visualise in three dimensions.
 Sometimes I picture machines, but most often I imagine strange animals – a dog with feathers, a six-legged horse, a neon deer.
 I study them from every angle, imagining how they move, run and sleep.
 Try it yourself – let the workshop of your mind run overtime and see what you invent.

 Cynics will tell you there’s no such thing as right and wrong, just a grey area in between.
-But I am roulette2certain that we really are faced with choosing between right and wrong in our personal lives.
+But I am certain that we really are faced with choosing between right and wrong in our personal lives.

 Sometimes I do the wrong thing … and I always know about it, and regret it, because that has an effect on my psychic energy.